jamespym/gic-tha/README.md

 ---

 ## Problem framing
-A 100 page PDF may contain dense prose, multi-column tables, and the same concepts repeated over again.
+A 100 page PDF may contain dense prose, multi-column tables, and similar concepts repeated multiple times over the course of 1 document.
 In order to reflect the difficulty of parsing such PDFs, a finance document (Microsoft's 2023 10-K) was chosen as it contains all of the difficulties above, making it a good testing ground for our RAG system.

 Long documents cannot be stuffed into an LLM context window without potential context loss.
 I scoped the solution as a retrieval-augmented pipeline: offline ingestion and indexing, hybrid retrieval at query time, and generation constrained to retrieved context only.